kaimitai/FaxIScripts/readme.md

 <hr>

 ## Assembler Capabilities
-The assembler is currently only compatible with the US version of Faxanadu.
-It has the following features:
+The assembler has the following features:

 * Byte-fidelity with respect to size and functionality will be retained when extracting and patching content; for both strings and script code.
 There is no change to game code itself, just a clean patching of dynamically sized data.
 * When extracting an asm-file from ROM, the constant defines will be populated automatically and used in the code